 #watchingthericegrow is a hashtag I created on Instagram on 4 August 2016, tagging a photo I took from a bicycle survey along a winding rural road on the outskirts of Chiang Mai, Thailand.
 The initial framing marked a memorable composition at the center of a territorial survey that would spiral out from this center.
 The posting announced my commitment to an on-line audience to take a picture on that same spot for the entire growing season.
 My goal, to not only watch but document the rice grow for the following three months was extended to a full calendar year, as my last post was on 4 August 2017.
 In the year, I documented the growing and harvesting cycles of two crops of rice.
 I supplemented the Instagram posting with various forms of videography: drone, handheld from a moving bicycle, and contemplative close-up still shots of the community irrigation weirs that dot the landscape.

-As an architect and urban designer from a generation that made the transition from analogue to traditional media, I have been interested in how forms of new media create new publics and audiences for mapping as well as new forms of social agency in urban design decision making. #watchingthericegrow will provide material, for on-line and in gallery exhibitions, which defines the villagers and farmers of Chiang Mai as the land artists and the owners of the map of the Lanna Territory, and important agents in deciding its future.
+As an architect and urban designer from a generation that made the transition from analogue to digital media, I have been interested in how forms of new media create new publics and audiences for mapping as well as new forms of social agency in urban design decision making. #watchingthericegrow will provide material, for on-line and in gallery exhibitions, which defines the villagers and farmers of Chiang Mai as the land artists and the owners of the map of the Lanna Territory, and important agents in deciding its future.
 Local narratives and visions provide alternatives to standard development strategies hatched in Bangkok.
 It is imperative that artists, designers, and social activists endeavor to assist in communicating local knowledge.

 Marking a start